SAP/cloud-authorization-buildpack/README.md

 ### Services

-#### Authorization Service (Legacy)

-This buildpack expects to find a bound identity service containing "cert" and "key" values in the credentials.
-This instance must have registered an authorization instance as consumed service instance.
-This authorization instance also needs to be bound to this app and will be identified as follows:
-By default this buildpack expect to find an "authorization" service binding in the VCAP_SERVICES.
-It's also possible to bind a user-provided service instead, when it has same structure as the "authorization" binding and is tagged with " authorization".
-Another way to override this behavior is to provide the environment variable AMS_SERVICE to target another service than "authorization"(e.g. "authorization-dev")

 #### Identity Service

-The buildpack expects to find a bound identity service containing "cert" and "key" values in the credentials, as well as authorization values (e.g. "authorization_instance_id").
+This buildpack expects to find a bound identity service with Authorization Management Service activated.
+To find the service it parses the service bindings in the VCAP_SERVICES with service type `identity` or any user-provided services with the name or tag `identity`.
+Only one matching service binding is allowed.
+The service binding is expected to contain a "certificate", a "key", the identity tenant `url` and the `authorization_instance_id`.

 To create such an identity instance you need to provide the following provisioning parameters:

 ```json
 {